The paho MQTT python client from Eclipse supports MQTT v 3.1 and 3,1.1, and now MQTTv5 and works with Python 3.x.

 Callbacks also depend on the client loop which is covered in Understanding the Client Loop.

-However at this stage it may be better to just except them and proceed with the script.
+However at this stage it may be better to just accept them and proceed with the script.

 To process callbacks you need to: